May 26, 2014

 Jun 9, 2011

-Michael Garval is Associate Professor of French and the CHASS Director of the Master of Arts in Liberal Studies (MALS) program.
-Garval’s book “A Dream of Stone” focuses on his […]
+Meet Michael Garval, associate professor of French and the Humanities and Social Sciences Director of the Master of Arts in Liberal Studies (MALS) program.

 Jun 9, 2011

-Clifford Griffin, Associate Professor of Political Science in the School of Public and International Affairs, is an expert on Haitian and Caribbean politics and development.
-Drawn to politics by a quest […]
+Clifford Griffin, associate professor of political science in the School of Public and International Affairs, is an expert on Haitian and Caribbean politics and development.

 Jun 9, 2011